wenz116/lang2seg/README.md

 ```
 ./experiments/scripts/train_cycle.sh <GPUID> <DATASET> <SPLITBY> <OUTPUT_POSTFIX> att2in2 <CAPTION_LOSS_WEIGHT>
 ```
+The pretrained Mask R-CNN model should be placed at `<DATASET>_<SPLITBY>/output_<OUTPUT_POSTFIX>`.
+If there are multiple models in the directory, the model of the latest iteration will be loaded.

 The pretrained caption model should be placed at `<DATASET>_<SPLITBY>/caption_log_res5_2/`, named as `model-best.pth` and `infos-best.pkl`.

 The Mask R-CNN model is in `pyutils/mask-faster-rcnn/lib/nets/resnet_v1_cycle_res5_2.py` and `pyutils/mask-faster-rcnn/lib/nets/network_cycle_res5_2.py`.